RepoDynamics/PyPackIT/docs/website/source/manual/control/location/index.md

-For example, to change the control center location to a directory at `dev/control-center`, you should have the following configuration in your [YAML files](#manual-cc-structure-yaml-files):
+For example, to change the control center location to a repository directory at `dev/control-center`, you should have the following configuration in your [YAML files](#manual-cc-structure-yaml-files):

 :::{code-block} yaml